mjawadak/youtubeapi/README.md

 The stats from the pcap traces are obtained using readPcap.py

-The ClfClass.py contains the code for the trace based sampling method.
+The ClfClass.py contains the code for the trace based sampling method using the cell_distributionALL.csv file.

-Root access is required on the used linux machines.
+Root access is required on the linux machines.

 The client is run with a google chrome extension.
 The extension ID needs to be modified in the clientController.py file.